awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-capacity.md

 # Troubleshooting Auto Scaling: Capacity Limits<a name="ts-as-capacity"></a>

 This page provides information about issues with the capacity limits of your Auto Scaling group, potential causes, and the steps you can take to resolve the issues\.
-For more information about Amazon EC2 Auto Scaling limits, see [Amazon EC2 Auto Scaling Limits](as-account-limits.md)\.
+For more information about Amazon EC2 Auto Scaling limits, see [Amazon EC2 Auto Scaling Service Quotas](as-account-limits.md)\.

 To retrieve an error message, see [Retrieving an Error Message](CHAP_Troubleshooting.md#RetrievingErrors)\.